spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 	| 00:33:09
 	| Addresses Warren Tallman

 If a notable sound cannot be attributed to a particular agent, the speaker should be named “Unknown.”
-For cataloguers working with Transcriva, simply leave the speaker blank as this will become “Unknown” upon export.
 Most often this will apply to the label “Ambient Sound.”
 If the cataloguer wishes, any additional remarks about the nature or quality of the sound can be written between square brackets.
 This formula can also be used for notable moments absent of sound, using instead the label “Silence”.

   Examples: